StarmanMartin/ChemotionTestDeployment/README.md

 ## How to use it

+**This is only for testing and should not be used in production.
+PLEASE down the container after you are done!**

 This reop hosts a dockerfile that can be used to create a docker image to dynamically host Chemotion quickly and easily.

 You can find it in the Docker hub under mstarman/chemotion-eln-test:0.0.1.